KennedyIDK/bash-scripts/obsidian-scripts/obs_todo/README.md

 It uses zenity to open a text input dialog, allowing you to quickly add a todo item to a note in Obsidian at a specific location (the top of your todo list, for example).

-It is intended to bound to a hotkey.
+It is intended to be bound to a hotkey.

 ## Prerequisites

-Before using this script, ensure you have zenity installed.
+Before using this script, ensure you have `zenity` installed.

-## Notes

-On wayland, `wl-paste` is used to get the clipboard contents - you will need to copy the selected contents to the system clipboard yourself.
-On X11 it's a single hotkey press to copy the selected text to the clipboard and append it to the note.

 ## Configuration